Learning Navigation Behaviors End-to-End with AutoRL: METHODS

-We automate DDPG hyperparameter selection with off-the-shelf gradient-free optimization \cite{vizier}.
-The search space grows exponentially in the tuning parameters, so we split shaping in two phases, reward shaping and network shaping.
+We automate RL hyperparameter selection with the AutoRL evolutionary search procedure, described in Algorithms \ref{alg:autorl} and \ref{alg:hp}.
+We split shaping in two phases, reward shaping (Line 1, Alg.
+1) and network shaping (Line 2), because the search space grows exponentially in the number of tuning parameters.
 First, we find the best reward function \wrt\ task's true objective for a fixed actor and critic.
-Then, we find the best actor and critic \wrt\ to the previously selected reward.
+Then, we find the best actor and critic \wrt\ to the previously selected reward (Algorithm \ref{alg:autorl}).